-1) Loosen the knob (A21) and pull it outward.
-While still pulling on the knob (A21), insert the seat post (D) into the main frame (A).
-Release the knob (A21) after the seat post tube is inserted to a position between minimum and maximum.
+1) Loosen Knob (A21) and pull it outward.
+While still pulling on the Knob (A21), insert the Seat Post (D) into the Main Frame (A).
+Release Knob (A21) after the Seat Post Tube is inserted to a position between minimum and maximum.

-Attention:

-Make sure the knob has been latched and seated into the adjusting hole of the seat post (D), so that the seat cannot be pushed down.
+Attention: Make sure the Knob has been latched and seated into the adjusting hole of the Seat Post (D), so that the seat cannot be pushed down.

-2) Place the seat (G) with the gap block (D3) and handle (D4) and tighten.
+2) Place the Seat (G) with the gap block (D3) and Handle (D4) and tighten.

-ASSEMBLY FOR BOTTLE HOLDER
+ASSEMBLY FOR WATER BOTTLE HOLDER

-Remove the two screws (H3) from the support tube (L) first, then assemble the water bottle holder (H1) on the support tube (L) and secure it with the screws (H3).
+Remove the two screws (H3) from the Water Bottle Holder (H1) on the Upright Tube (L) and secure it with Screws (H3).